-Refer to note 40 (Principal Accounting Policies) and note 17 (Debtors) to the financial statements.
+Refer to note 41 (Principal Accounting Policies) and note 17 (Debtors) to the financial statements.

-As at 31st December 2021, consumer financing debtors of the Group amounted to US\$4,257 million, held primarily in PT Astra Sedaya Finance ('ASF') and PT Federal International Finance ('FIF'), subsidiaries of the Group.
+As at 31st December 2022, net consumer financing debtors of the Group amounted to US\$4,108 million, primarily relating to PT Astra Sedaya Finance ('ASF') and PT Federal International Finance ('FIF'), subsidiaries of the Group, which form part of PT Astra International Tbk.

-Assessing the provisions for impairment of consumer financing debtors requires management to make complex and subjective judgements over both the timing of recognition and the estimation of any impairment required.
+Assessing the provisions for impairment of consumer financing debtors requires management to make complex and significant judgements over both the timing of recognition and the estimation of any impairment required.